-Efforts have focused on recruiting, developing and retaining more women at all levels as part of our broader commitment to our DE&I strategy.
+Efforts have focused on recruiting, developing and retaining more women at all levels as part of our broader commitment to our culture and belonging strategy.

 Work has continued to review resourcing processes with an emphasis on how we are attracting candidates as well as the organizations engaged to help.
-The marketing of vacancies was refreshed to ensure what we say and display in recruitment advertisements is reflective of the diversity of the communities we serve.
+The marketing of vacancies was refreshed to ensure what we say and display in recruitment advertisements is reflective of the range of communities we serve.